The Guilford Free Library

 There is information that, prior to this, the town of Guilford maintained a small public library from approximately 1790 to 1815.
 This certainly makes the town of Guilford one of the earliest supporters of literature in the nation.

 Each year Town Meeting appropriates money in support of the library and its building.
-Each year the Guilford Free Library trustees raise money to purchase new books and provide programs.
+Each year the Guilford Free Library trustees and Friends raise money to purchase new books and provide programs.

 Laura Lawson Tucker, co-chair 257-7024